mkrause-nps/artificial-muscle/README.md

 # Artificial Muscle Data Presentation

 For any Python script to run install requirements (e.g., by using a virtual environment).
+Run

+`python -m artificial-muscle -h`

+to find out input requirements to run the different studies.

 ## Conductivity Study
 A Python 3 script to construct a plot of conductivity data.
+The conductivity study focuses on answering the question of how does adding a conductive material to the resin affect the cured resin's conductivity.

 ### Usage
 To run the Python script install requirements (e.g., by using a virtual environment).
-Then in the project direcory execute
+Then in the project directory execute

 `python ./main.py datafilename`